MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 ## Continuous ingestion - container only

-Continuous ingestion enables you to create an event grid that listens for changes, updates, or new data in the source container.
-Any new blob that meets the criteria of the pre-defined parameters (prefix, suffix, and so on) will be automatically ingested into the destination table.
+Continuous ingestion enables you to create an event grid that listens for new files in the source container.
+Any new file that meets the criteria of the pre-defined parameters (prefix, suffix, and so on) will be automatically ingested into the destination table.

 1. Select **Continuous ingestion** to open the Azure portal.
 The data connection page opens with the event grid data connector opened and with source and target parameters already entered (source container, tables, and mappings).